Toflar/psr6-symfony-http-cache-store/README.md

 To invalidate tags, call the method `Psr6Store::invalidateTags` or use the `PurgeTagsListener` from the [FOSHttpCache][3] library to handle tag invalidation requests.

+### Expiry of content digest cache items

+To optimize storage, responses that share the same content also share the same cache item for this content.
+E.g. the very same HTML response is never cached twice but rather referenced to.
+The cache item for the request itself shall be called "request meta cache item" and the content it references to, is the "content digest cache item".
+You can find the calculated hash in the "X-Content-Digest" response header (prefixed with "X-" for compatibility with the Symfony default Store implementation).

+When a request meta cache item gets invalidated, we cannot invalidate  the content digest cache item because that would mean, it implicitly invalidates all the other request meta cache items, as their content digest cache item is not available anymore.
+However, never deleting them at all would mean they remain in our cache forever.
+This is kind of a bad situation because the content digest is usually a lot bigger than the meta information.
+So it's the one we would really like to clean up!

+To solve this, we need to also expire content digest cache items.
+We cannot, however, expire them the same time we expire the request meta cache item (based it's Cache-Control or Expire headers).
+Why not?
+Imagine this:

+- Request 1:
+  The response is a 10 MB file and is cacheable for 10 minutes.
+- Request 2:
+  The response is the same 10 MB file but in this case, it's cacheable for 24 hours.

+If we were to expire the content digest item the same as the meta cache item, it would mean it will expire after 10 minutes and thus, implicitly also expire our cache item for request 2 although we could've kept that in the cache for 24 hours!
+If request 2 came before request 1, it wouldn't be a problem.
+The issue here is with responses that can be cached for a rather short time, sharing the content with responses that can be cached for a longer time.
+If the one with a shorter lifetime generates the digest first, it would implicitly reduce the cache lifetime of all the other request meta cache items.

+To circumvent this, you can configure a minimum lifetime for the content digest cache items using the `min_digest_ttl` option.

 ### Pruning expired cache entries